georgeweigt/quantum-gates/README.md

 Control bits are selected in a bitwise field.
 Controlled gates only modify the state vector for states where all control bits are 1.
-For example, here is a Toffoli gate.
+To demonstrate the selection field, here is a Toffoli gate.

 ```
 #define Q0 0